-BIA's new “The Facts” booklets include: Brick vs. Vinyl Siding, Brick vs. Fiber Cement Siding; Brick vs. Manufactured Stone; Brick vs. EIFS; Brick vs. Concrete Masonry Veneer.
-Eliminating technical jargon, content areas for each product include major myths, strengths and weaknesses in all areas (aesthetics, initial cost, design flexibility, installation, maintenance and repairs, water management, color fading, fire resistance, wind damage, moisture resistance, insect infestation, damage resistance, environmental concerns, insurance issues); physical properties and construction basics; cross-section diagrams; and, sustainability comparisons and product performance.
+BIA’s new “The Facts” booklets include: Brick vs. Vinyl Siding; Brick vs. Fiber Cement Siding; Brick vs. Manufactured Stone; Brick vs. EIFS; Brick vs. Concrete Masonry Veneer.
+Eliminating technical jargon, perspectives for each product include major myths, strengths and weaknesses in all areas (aesthetics, initial cost, design flexibility, installation, maintenance and repairs, water management, color fading, fire resistance, wind damage, moisture resistance, insect infestation, damage resistance, environmental concerns, insurance issues); physical properties and construction basics; cross-section diagrams; and, sustainability comparisons and product performance.

 An example of the candor in the series is the lead for “Brick vs. Concrete Masonry Veneer” booklet: “Imagine a brick that’s not a brick—without the deep rich colors and the unique look and feel.
 Replace that image with a machine-like, overly perfect looking brick made from concrete.”